 Job Classifications

-Departments are responsible for designating assigning student worker positions to the appropriate student worker Student Group classifications as described below.
-Federal Work-Study (FWS) eligible students are also placed in these student worker Student Group classifications.
+Departments are responsible for designating Student Worker positions to the appropriate Student Worker classifications described below.
+Federal Work-Study (FWS) eligible students are also placed in these Student Worker classifications.
 Specialized training, certifications, or pre-employment background checks may be required based on the duties of the position.

+Graduate students employed in any of the Student Worker classifications in this Policy do not receive Graduate Assistant/Associate benefits such as student health insurance or tuition coverage as a result of this employment.

-Student Group B: Undergraduate and graduate students may be hired into Student Group B.
+Student Group B: Undergraduate and graduate students may be hired into Student Group B. Student Workers in this classification are paid on an hourly basis.

-Experience required for these positions can range from little or no previous training or work experience to one to two years of college or one to two years of comparable experience, preferably in a specific area of study.
+Undergraduate students hired into this classification may be required to possess anywhere from little or no previous training or work experience to one to two years of college or one to two years of comparable experience.
+Preference for a specific area of study may be indicated.
 Work is performed under close to general supervision.
-Student Group B workers may lead other student worker (undergraduate or graduate).
+Undergraduates in this classification may lead other Student Workers (undergraduate or graduate).

-from little or no previous training or work experience to one to two years of college or one to two years of comparable experience.
+Graduate students hired into this classification may be required to possess anywhere from little or no previous training or work experience to one to two years of college or one to two years of comparable experience.
+Preference for a specific area of study may be indicated.
 Work is performed under close to general supervision.
-Graduate Student Group B workers may lead other Student Workers (undergraduate or graduate) however This category may not be used for students performing research or instructional duties normally associated with a graduate assistant/associate position.
+Graduate students in this classification may lead other Student Workers (undergraduate or graduate); however, they may not perform research or instructional duties normally associated with a Graduate Assistant/Associate position.

-Student Group C: Qualified upper-level undergraduate and graduate students may be hired into Student Group C.
+Student Group C: Qualified upper-level undergraduate and graduate students may be hired into Student Group C. Students Workers in this classification are paid on an hourly basis.

-require extensive training or experience and advanced knowledge at the upper-division undergraduate level or master’s level higher or three to four years of comparable experience.
-Work is performed under general direction; requires considerable knowledge of a discipline; and entails exercising independent judgment and decision making in the development of new procedures, techniques, systems, or equipment.
-Licensing or certification by a state agency may be required. classificationGenerally these positions involve supervision of other student workers.
+Undergraduate students hired into this classification require extensive training or experience and advanced knowledge at the upper-division undergraduate level or higher, as determined at the discretion of the department, or three to four years of comparable experience.
+Work is performed under close to general supervision; requires considerable knowledge of a discipline; and entails exercising independent judgment and decision making in the development of new procedures, techniques, systems, or equipment.

-require extensive training or experience and advanced knowledge at the upper undergraduate or master’s level, or three to four years of comparable experience.
-Work is performed under general direction; requires considerable knowledge of a discipline; and entails exercising independent judgement and decision making in the development of new procedures, techniques, systems, or equipment.
 Licensing or certification by a state agency may be required.
-Graduate Student Group C workers generally lead other student workers (undergraduate or graduate) however This category may not be used for students they may not performing research or instructional duties normally associated with a graduate assistant/associate position.
+Undergraduates in this classification generally lead other Student Workers (undergraduate or graduate).

+Graduate students hired into this classification require extensive training or experience and knowledge at the graduate level, or three to four years of comparable experience.
+Work is performed under close to general supervision; requires considerable knowledge of a discipline; and entails exercising independent judgement and decision making in the development of new procedures, techniques, systems, or equipment.
+Licensing or certification by a state agency may be required.
+Graduate students in this classification generally lead other Student Workers (undergraduate or graduate); however, they may not perform research or instructional duties normally associated with a Graduate Assistant/Associate position.

-Student Group D: Student Group D is applicable to Graduate students hired into this classification graduate students who perform work similar to a graduate assistant/associate position but do not hold a graduate assistant/associate position because they will complete their graduate degree and leaving the University mid-semester This category may not be used if the student is not leaving the University completing their degree mid-semester or will be continuing their studies in the subsequent semester.
+Student Group D: Only graduate students who perform work similar to Graduate Assistants/Associates, but do not hold a Graduate Assistants/Associate position because they will complete their graduate degree and University enrollment mid-semester, may be hired into Student Group D. Required experience and qualifications are comparable to Graduate Assistant/Associate positions.
+This classification can ONLY be used if the graduate student is completing their degree mid-semester.
+This classification cannot be used if the student will be continuing their graduate studies at the University in the subsequent semester.